scholarslab/GenericXmlImporter/README.md

     before import (none in the xml test files).
 Note that Omeka 1.5 outputs only urls of fullsize files, so you may change them before import.

+    With release 2.15, choose the identifier field "Table Identifier", extra data "No" and stylesheet `omeka_xml_output_v5.xsl`.

 5. `test_mixed.xml`

 6. `test_mixed_update.xml`